Voting has ended, and the winners are here!

 — Or write in another choice:

-— Blob Panic Re-enactment recreates run-out at same theater in Pennsylvania.
+— Blob Panic Re-enactment recreates run-out at original theater in Pennsylvania.

 21) FAVORITE HORROR HOST